MohammadGhaly/riscv-vector-project/README.md

 | **Gaussian** | 0.55x | 0.57x | 0.62x |
 | **Sobel** | 0.89x | 0.95x | 1.03x |
 | **Magnitude** | 0.37x | 0.42x | 0.42x |

+What AI suggested: First tried simple fixes — absolute paths, copying the file into the build folder, adding QEMU's -L flag.
+None worked.
+Then found the real cause: our binary was built with the bare-metal toolchain, which can't access files at all under QEMU.
+What we changed/corrected: Installed the Linux RISC-V toolchain (gcc-riscv64-linux-gnu), updated the Makefile to use it, and added -L /usr/riscv64-linux-gnu to the QEMU command so it could find the runtime loader.
+What we learned: File path tricks won't fix a toolchain problem.
+The real clue was running file ./canny_rv and seeing "statically linked" — that's what told us the binary type itself was wrong, not the path.